cbrnr/website/content/posts/whitening-pca-zca.md

 ## Acknowledgments
 I'd like to thank [Pierre Ablin](https://pierreablin.com/) for his very helpful comments on an earlier version of this post.

+## Download the code
+The script [pca-zca.py](/code/pca-zca.py) contains all relevant code snippets from this post.